ahawkins/api_guides/readme.md

 ## Installation and Use

-Firs thing you'll need to do is install ruby.
+First thing you'll need to do is install Ruby.
 I'm assuming you already have this installed or know how to install for your operating system.
 After that, you can simply install the gem.